AquaticEcoDynamics/glm-py/docs/blog/posts/glmpy-v0_2_0.md

   - Both classes provide functionality to explicitly control how each parameter is read/written to file.
 - `InvertedTruncatedCone` class added to the `dimensions` module to calculate morphometry parameters for simple circular water bodies.

-## Upcoming release/s

-- Plots module for common GLM visulisations.
-- Validation of parameters set using classes in the `glm_nml` sub-module.
-This will help to ensure compliance with GLM and better differentiate the use-cases of this sub-module from those of the low-level tools in the `nml` sub-module.
-- An `aed_nml` sub-module that mirrors the functionality of the `glm_nml` sub-module.
-- Deprecating `InvertedTruncatedSquarePyramid` from the `dimensions` module in favour of a new `InvertedTruncatedRectangularPyramid`.